sagarkhan/react-starter-kit/README.md

 - `/app` directory is where your entire application logic will be written.
 All the containers,components,routes will be added inside this directory.
 See the example in the boilerplate.
 - All the API calls in your app should be added `/services` directory. ***Component should never directly make an API call instead it should load the respective service and handle HTTP requests***.
 - Redux reducers import and store configurations should be added in `/store` directory.

+## Webpack Configurations Overwrite

+- One can overwrite webpack configurations in `webpack.config.js` file located at project root. **Use it at your own risk**